ptrd/kwik/readme.md

      -L,--logFile <arg>             file to write log message too -O,--output <arg>              write server response to file -R,--resumption key <arg>      session ticket file
-     -S,--storeTickets <arg>        basename of file to store new session tickets -T,--relativeTime              log with time (in seconds) since first packet
+        --reservedVersion           use reserved version to trigger version -S,--storeTickets <arg>        basename of file to store new session tickets --secrets <arg>             write secrets to file (Wireshark format) -T,--relativeTime              log with time (in seconds) since first packet

 If you do not provide the `--http09` or the `--keepAlive` option, the Quic connection will be closed immediately after setup.